Secular Western Buddhism & Meditation Teaching The Dharmadatu Community

 2. A systematic process of relaxed concentration with a single focal point

-3. Practiced sitting upright
+3. Practised sitting upright

 4. Developed by consistent practice over time